opconWizard/opcon-docs/docs/installation/configuration.md

 a.
 Environment for the SAM and database (e.g., Production)
 b.
 The System ID copied from the **License Information** tab (press
     **Ctrl + V** to paste the value from the clipboard)
 c.
-Your company\'s name
+Your company's name

 [Place the License File in the SAM Directory]{.ul}
 After SMA Technologies responds to the license request, save the license file to the SAM directory.

 :::caution
-If the license file is encrypted after being received from SMA Technologies (e.g., saved to a Windows folder set with the \"Encrypt contents to secure data\" option), SAM will not be able to read the license file.
+If the license file is encrypted after being received from SMA Technologies (e.g., saved to a Windows folder set with the "Encrypt contents to secure data" option), SAM will not be able to read the license file.
 :::

 1. Open your email program to get the license file from [SMA     Technologies]{.GeneralCompanyName}.